TimEvink/iv-breeding-emerald/README.md

 This project is written in TypeScript and plain HTML/CSS.
 The compiled JavaScript lives in `/docs`, alongside the HTML and CSS, which is what GitHub Pages serves.

-To build locally you'll need Node and Typescript installed and clone the repo.
+To build locally you'll need Typescript installed and clone the repo.
 From the project root:

 ```bash
 tsc
 ```

 will generate the correct .js files inside `/docs`.
-Running for example from the project root:
+Running for example (with Node installed) from the project root:

 ```bash
 npx serve docs